-CloudBerry Lab receive multiple requests from customers who want to run full backup frequently for their data stored in cloud would’ve been up to date.
+CloudBerry Lab has received multiple requests from customers who want to run full backup frequently for their data stored in cloud would’ve been up to date.
 Actually, users of CloudBerry Backup don’t need to run full backup and transfer all the data to storage every time.

 CloudBerry Backup allows users to backup only modified and new files instead of transferring the full backup set.
 This ability can significantly reduce an amount of data transferred during a backup and increase speed of data upload.
 CloudBerry Backup supports versioning that allows users to keep multiple copies of each files and what is most important restore the full backup set to a certain point in time.